 - Cover with plastic membrane and clean napkins or even a small blanket and leave it to rest all evening.

-- Next day, in a large mixing bowl, sift the salt with 2/3 of the remaining flour.
+- Next day, in a large mixing bowl, sift 2/3 of the remaining flour and add salt.

 - Make a well in the centre of the flour and pour in the yeast mixture, the warm water and wine.